-Location: Inat kuca is opposite the City Hall close to the Bascarsija
+Location: Inat kuca is opposite the City Hall.

 2. Zara iz duvara

 Dveri is a nice restaurant in the bascarsija serving some of the best meat dishes in Sarajevo.
-The interior is nicely decorated and people are very friendly.
-I loved their sopska salad, because it was fresh and full of taste.
+The interior has nice decorations and people are very friendly.
+The sopska salad makes a great starter.